 - Conducted classes to assist students pass critical examinations

-- Awarded scholarships to innovative summer program and teacher training
+- Awarded scholarships to innovative summer programs and teacher training

 - Built an eight classroom school with offices, library and bathrooms